Fixed points for group actions on 2-dimensional affine buildings: Local lemmas

-\begin{lemma} Let $\Delta$ be a building of type $C_2$ (realised as a CAT(1)-space) and let $G$ be a group of type-preserving automorphisms of $\Delta$.
-If $x$ is a point of $\Delta$ (not necessarily a panel) and $p$ is a panel of $\Delta$ at minimum distance from $x$, then at least one of the following two possibilities must hold:
+\begin{lemma} Let $\Delta$ be a building of type $C_2$ (realised as a $\CAT(1)$-space) and let $G$ be a group of type-preserving automorphisms of $\Delta$.
+If $x$ is a point of $\Delta$ (not necessarily a panel) and $p$ is a panel of $\Delta$ at minimum distance from $x$, then at least one of the following holds:

 \begin{compactenum} \item There is an element $g \in G$ mapping $p$ to a panel opposite $p$. \item There is a panel $p'$ of $\Delta$ which is fixed by $G$ such that $d(p',x)<\frac{\pi}{2}$. \end{compactenum} Moreover in case (1), $d(p,gx) \geq \frac{7\pi}{8}$. \end{lemma}